Frequently Asked Questions

 State park staff may remove the cache if any of the special stipulations are violated.

-Yes, however, no discharge of firearms allowed within a 1/2 mile of a developed facility.
+Yes, however, no discharge of firearms allowed within a 1/4 mile of a developed facility (a developed facility as defined by 11 AAC 12.990 (11): "developed facility" includes a building, boat ramp, campground, picnic area, rest area, visitor information center, swim beach, trailhead, parking area, and a developed ski area;).
 Some parks are closed to the discharge of firearms.
 The use of explosive devices, such as fireworks, is strictly prohibited within all state parks.

 At this time ATV use is allowed in Chugach State Park, on the Bird Creek trail below 500 feet in elevation, and on the Eklutna Lakeside trail Sunday through Wednesday, except while the trail is snow-covered.
 Chena Recreation Area allows ATV's on designated trails.
 For more information see Snowmachine and Off-Road Vehicle Use in Chena River State Recreation Area

 You may pick berries or mushrooms for personal use.
-There are specific areas where it is permissible to remove rocks for personal use.
 Contact the Public Information Center at 269-8400 for more information.

-Bike use is allowed on a limited number of park trails, see www.dnr.alaska.gov/parks/aktrails/atstrans.htm.
+Bike use is allowed on a limited number of park trails, which is indicated within individual park trail maps (found here; will be listed under 'Allowable Uses' within each trail map).
 Bikes may also be used on the roads within campgrounds.

 You may rock climb anywhere.
 If you climb near a road use proper caution to ensure your vehicle is completely off the road and your activities will not endanger vehicles traveling on the road.

-Alaska State Parks allows snow machines in areas of Chugach, Denali and Nancy Lake State Parks as well as Hatchers Pass.
+Alaska State Parks allows snow machines in areas of Chugach, Denali, and Nancy Lake State Parks as well as Hatchers Pass Management Area and Chena Recreation Area.
 Snow mobiles are only allowed if snow levels are sufficient to protect underlying vegetation.
 Please check current news (http://dnr.alaska.gov/parks/asp/curevnts.htm) or twitter (http://twitter.com/AlaskaStParks ) for current snow conditions.
 A $5 day-use fee or an annual parking pass are required at most trailheads throughout the park.

 Back country users: Chugach State Park and Hatcher Pass are AVALANCHE HAZARD AREAS.
 Be knowledgeable of the avalanche conditions and be sure and take your beacons, shovels, and probes and be knowledgeable of their use.
 BE PREPARED!!!
 The weather can change quickly and threaten your life.
 Remember hypothermia is a life-threatening problem.
 Safe traveling can prevent backcountry emergencies and costly search and rescues.
 Always let someone know where you're going.
 Know the hazards of the country you're traveling in.
 Travel with a pack containing safety gear and emergency provisions.

 Yes, we have a parking pass which allows you to park in any day use area without paying the daily user fee.
-The pass is $40.00 and is available at both the Fairbanks and Anchorage Public Information Centers, on-line at https://dnr.alaska.gov/parks/Passes.cfm, from Ranger stations, and in Anchorage from Alaska Mountaineering & Hiking(AMH)and Recreational Equipment Inc.(REI).
+The pass is $60.00 and is available at both the Fairbanks and Anchorage Public Information Centers, on-line at https://dnr.alaska.gov/parks/passes, from Ranger stations, and in Anchorage at Recreational Equipment Inc.(REI).
 The pass is good for one calendar year.

 Alaska State Parks does not offer discounts to senior citizens.
 We do offer a free camping pass for disabled (service connected disability) veterans.
-Each pass is good for two calendar years.
+Each pass is good for five calendar years.
 Veterans may renew their camping passes once the pass in their possession expires.
-The veteran must have proof of a service connected disability (ex.
-Red, white, and blue card with service connected under the photo or a current year letter from the VA) and be at least a one year resident of Alaska.
+If you are a disabled veteran, you can apply for a Disabled Veteran's Camping Pass online.

 There are a few areas with separate management that do not accept the annual decals, they are listed here: